Every new bike commuter has to figure out the same question: what’s the easiest way to safely haul my things to work?

 Here’s how to carry things when you bike to work

 A rear rack-mounted pannier is the most stable and flexible way to carry things to work on your bike.
-It avoids the sweat and discomfort of a backpack, and doesn’t negatively affect handling like most baskets.
+It avoids the sweat and discomfort of a backpack, it’s weather-proof, and it doesn’t negatively affect handling like most baskets.

-However, baskets and backpacks makes sense for short distances, on a tight budget, and with awkwardly-shaped items that panniers can’t accommodate.
+However, baskets and backpacks are fine for short distances, on a tight budget, or with awkwardly-shaped items that panniers can’t accommodate.

 Remember, you can use any combination of the above, such as a pannier for your laptop and clothes plus a front basket for oddly-shaped cargo.